rafeca/dotfiles/Readme.md

 ### Photoshop configuration

-* When the Photoshop installer finishes execute:
+When the Photoshop installer finishes execute:

     $ photohop/configure

-* Reduce the Cache Levels.
-Go to Photoshop → Preferences → Performance.
-Enter a value of 1 in the Cache Levels text box.
+Reduce the Cache Levels.
+Go to `Photoshop → Preferences → Performance`.
+Enter a value of `1` in the Cache Levels text box.

-* Reduce Amount of History States.
-Go to Photoshop → Preferences → Performance.
-Enter 10 in the History States text box.
+Reduce Amount of History States.
+Go to `Photoshop → Preferences → Performance`.
+Enter `10` in the History States text box.

-* Disable Export Clipboard.
-Go to Photoshop → Preferences → General.
+Disable Export Clipboard.
+Go to `Photoshop → Preferences → General`.
 Deselect Export Clipboard.

-* Configure color profiles.
-Go to Edit -> Color profiles and set RGB space to *sRGB IEC61966-2.1*.
+Configure color profiles.
+Go to `Edit -> Color profiles` and set RGB space to `sRGB IEC61966-2.1`.
 The color management policy for RGB should be "Convert to Working RGB".